Code-Institute-Submissions/EdShackleton-milestone-project-2/README.md

 I had trouble getting the google maps to display the markers, thanks to a chat with my mentor, Chris Zielinski, he managed to help me find the appropriate Maps API information, and I resolved this.

+I also had friends test the website, with one common theme: I'd removed the top-title and sub-title on mobile devices.
+They confirmed they didn't know what they were selecting, as this was crutial to the design.
+I added them back in.

 DEPLOYMENT